LbNA Home Letterbox Map Member Services Letterbox Search Help Print View Login

 Stamp hand-carved

 From the information kiosk walk south a short distance to the Pole Knoll Loop sign and turn right onto the trail.
 Turn left onto the Red Tail Trail.
 Turn left onto the Osprey Trail.
-Continue past the “Caution Steep Trail” sign on a tree on the right side of the trail and go to the first tree on the right side of the trail with a blue diamond trail blaze sign on it.
-From the west side of this tree, go at about 288 degrees (from mag. north) for about 59 steps to a medium size Pine Tree.
-From the northwest side of this tree, go at about 288 degrees for about 13 steps to a moderate size boulder on a very slight rise with some smaller rocks on its right side.
+Go to the second blue diamond trail blaze sign on a tree on the right side of the trail.
+From the west side of this tree, go at about 290 degrees (from mag. north) for about 65 steps to a medium size Pine Tree.
+From that Tree continue in the same direction for 17 more steps to a moderate size boulder on a very slight rise with some smaller rocks on its right side.
 The box is under a flat rock amongst the smaller rocks with some plant debris on it.

 Please be sure the contents are triple ziplocked when you put them back in the box (ie. the stamp is in a ziploc, the book is in a ziploc, and the two are in another ziploc bag, and that ziploc is in a larger ziploc bag).
 Please rehide the box well under the flat rock and covered with some plant debris so that it can not be seen from any direction.